Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 A personal cup or bottle.

-Mobile phone (enter the safety numbers of the organisation into its directory, do not hide its number and do not leave without charged batteries for the mobile phone)
+Mobile phone (enter the safety numbers of the organisation into its directory, do not hide its number and must be fully charged from start)

 Proof of identity.